thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/enrichment-originator-telemetry-fetch-strategy-all-average-aggregation.png)

-Aggregated data will be placed in outgoing message's metadata as a simple key-value entry, like in the **First** or **Last** strategies.
+Aggregated data will be placed in the outgoing message's metadata as a simple key-value entry, like in the **First** or **Last** strategies.

 **Output connections**
 * **Success:**
-  * If time series data is found and added to the outgoing message's metadata.
+  * If time series data is found and added to the outgoing message metadata.
   * If time series data is not found.
 * **Failure:**
   * If **Use dynamic interval** is enabled, and one or both templates are not found in the incoming message.
   * If **Use dynamic interval** is enabled, and value extracted using one or both templates cannot be parsed into a number.
   * If unexpected error occurs during message processing.

-> **Note:** Outgoing message is not a new message, it is an incoming message with modified metadata.
+> **Note:** The outgoing message is not a new message, it is an incoming message with modified metadata.

 **Usage example: [telemetry delta calculation](/docs/user-guide/rule-engine-2-0/tutorials/telemetry-delta-validation/) tutorial**